hoangtuananh97/MetricsCollector/README.md

 1. **Redis not connecting**:
    - Ensure Redis is running on `localhost:6379`.
 If you're using Docker, check if the Redis container is running properly by checking `docker ps`.

-2. **Celery Worker/Beat not starting**:
+2. **Celery Worker not starting**:
-   - Check for errors in the logs when running `celery worker` or `celery beat`.
+   - Check for errors in the logs when running `celery worker` .
 Often, the issue is with the broker URL or missing dependencies.
    - Ensure that your `.env` file is correctly configured with the Redis broker and backend URLs.

 3. **SQLite file permissions issue**: